BadmWe/dspyt-webpage/dspyt/posts/efficientnet-classification.md

 3. Read images.
 4. Pass images to the augmentation pipeline and receive augmented images.

-For reading images from disk and resizing we can use OpenCV.
-Meanwhile for data augmentation [Albumentations](https://albumentations.ai/docs/) is a fast and flexible library compatible with different neural networks.
+For reading images from disk and resizing them, we can use OpenCV.
+Meanwhile, for data augmentation [Albumentations](https://albumentations.ai/docs/) is a fast and flexible library compatible with different neural networks.

-An example of data augmentation in Albumentations: horizontal flips with probability of 50%, rotation by a random angle in range from 0 to 15 degrees with 50% probability; either sharpens the input image with 50%/3=16.67%, or embosses the image with 16.67%, or randomly changes brightness and contrast 16.67%; cut outs 5 holes in 50% of instances.
+An example of data augmentation in albumenations is: horizontal flips with a probability of 50%; rotation by a random angle in the range of 0 to 15 degrees with a probability of 50%; either sharpening or embossing the input image with 50%/3=16.67%; embossing the image with 16.67%; or randomly changing brightness and contrast with 16.67%; and cutting out five holes in 50% of instances.

 ```python
 def augment_image(image):